 As the County is the administrator of the CDBG-DR funding and as Hurricane Harvey was a devastating flood in the County, it is a natural partnership for Harris County to work with HCFCD.
-Harris County, through its Community Services Department and Engineering Office, meet regularly with HCFCD to develop future programs to improve drainage in the county and expand the buyout program, particularly to LMI households.
+Harris County, through its Community Services Department (HCCSD) and Engineering Office, meet regularly with HCFCD to develop future programs to improve drainage in the county and expand the buyout program, particularly to LMI households.
+An inter-local agreement will be executed between HCCSD and HCFCD regarding CDBG-DR funding and programs.
 The team also coordinates outreach efforts to residents regarding: 1) the buyout program and 2) future drainage improvement.
 Thoughout May to August 2018, both groups held over 35 community meetings educating the public regarding recovery resources, and gathering public input on unmet needs and comments on future possible projects.